Finding a no fee travel credit card is kind of like finding life on Mars - it's hard and definitely takes some time...

-Reason being that annual fees are needed to allow for the increased rewards, insurance coverage, and perks that these cards typically offer.
+The reason for that is annual fees are necessary to supply the increased rewards, insurance coverage, and perks that travel cards typically have.

-Once you've got it all figured out, you'll probably want to graduate to a top tier travel credit card that will rack up rewards faster and give you many additional perks.
+Once you've figured it all out though, then you'll want to graduate to a top tier travel credit card that racks up the rewards faster and gives way better perks.

 |Apply||MBNA Rewards MasterCard|